xuwang/docker-fleetui-builder/README.md

 # Build fleet-ui docker image

 This a 'builder' image to build [purpleworks/fleet-ui](https://github.com/purpleworks/fleet-ui.git).
-If you forked the repo, change the Dockerfile's ENV FLEETUIREPO to reference your forked repo.

 ## Quick start

-	docker pull xuwang/docker-fleetui-builder
-	docker run --rm  -v /var/run/docker.sock:/var/run/docker.sock xuwang/docker-fleetui-builder:latest

-  The result image is called _fleet-ui:latest_ which you can run in a container, or tag and push to a dockerhub.
+	./build.sh

+  It builds two images.
+The first one is _fleet-ui-builder_, and then the script calls it to build _fleet-ui_, which is the image you will run as a service.

+  You can customize the default fleet-ui repo or fleetctl version in the build.sh.

 ## Run the fleet-ui on CoreOS

 Here is an example of how to [Run fleet-ui on CoreOS.](https://github.com/xuwang/coreos-docker-dev/blob/master/README-fleet-ui.md)

-## Build it yourself

-If you want to build everything yourself, clone the builder repo from [docker-fleetui-builder](https://github.com/xuwang/docker-fleetui-builder).
-Make any changes you want to put in builder image in Dockerfile, and you can also override the default fleet-ui repository and fleetclt version in build.sh.
-After the customization:

-	./build.sh

-It builds two images.
-The first one is _fleet-ui-builder_, and then the script calls it to build _fleet-ui_.

 ## How does it work

-The builder Dockerfile creates an isolated docker enviromment, with the software packages and docker daemon installed.
+The builder Dockerfile creates an isolated docker enviromment, with the required software packages and docker daemon installed.
 The result image is called _fleet-ui-builder_ which, when run, will build _fleet-ui_ docker image. _fleet-ui_ image is the one you will run or push to your dockerhub account to share.

 The builder environment includes: